autofac/Documentation/docs/lifetime/disposal.rst

   While you do not *have* to implement ``IDisposable`` if you implement ``IAsyncDisposable``, we strongly recommend you do so.

-  If your service only implements ``IAsyncDisposable``, but someone disposes of the scope synchronously, then Autofac will throw an exception, because it does not know how to dispose of your service.
+  If your component only implements ``IAsyncDisposable``, but someone disposes of the scope synchronously, then Autofac will throw an exception, because it does not know how to dispose of your component.

 Specified Disposal
 ------------------